 Dates: ALL Dates will be verified, missing or incorrect dates will lead to delays.
 Verify information with your unit and in Scoutbook or contact the council for a copy of your profile.

-Signatures: Applicaiton needs to be signed by the applicant, registered Committee Chair and registered Unit Leader (Scoutmaster, Advisor, or Skipper only – NOT Assistant Scoutmasters).
+Signatures: Application MUST be signed by the applicant, registered Committee Chair and registered Unit Leader (Scoutmaster, Advisor, or Skipper only – NOT Assistant Scoutmasters).
 The Scout is responsible for gathering all required signatures.
-These should be wet signatures whenever possible, even during COVID.
+These should be wet signatures whenever possible, NOT computer printed signatures, even during COVID.

 Merit Badges: Verify the dates (as mentioned above) of all merit badges listed.